asymmetryfinance/usdaf-indexer/README.md

 The schema is located in `ponder.schema.ts`

-All timestamps are converted to UTC 0000 of the day (timezone naive).
+All timestamps (excl.
+CurrentSpUsdafBalances) are converted to UTC 0000 of the day (timezone naive).
 That means, all tables have 1 row max per day since the deployment of USDaf v2, timestamped at 0000.
 All balance changes within the day are aggregated into that row.